_edited.jpg)

 Speakers:

-- David Lowery - Singer-Songwriter, ‘Cracker,’ 21 albums; U. of GA School of Business)
+- Lead Singer-Songwriter, ‘Cracker,’ - David Lowery (25 albums; Prof. U. of GA School of Business)

 5:00-5:15 Facilitators’ summary of second break out